The Coalfire Blog

 Business Associates Unprepared for Final HIPAA Omnibus Rule

-September 10, 2013, Andrew Hicks, Director, Healthcare Practice Lead
+September 10, 2013, Andrew Hicks, Healthcare and Life Sciences Practice Director

 The deadline for the final HIPAA Omnibus Rule is less than a month away, and according to a recent survey conducted by Coalfire, business associates are still confused about their responsibilities under the new rules.
 In fact, a majority of business associates reported that they are still not fully compliant with the new regulations.

 You can see the full results from our survey in the Final Omnibus Rule – Awareness and Compliance Among Healthcare Business Associates paper released today.

 It’s imperative that covered entities and business associates take the time to educate themselves on the new rules and put in place the proper policies and procedures to become compliant.
 Here are steps that business associates should take immediately to achieve compliance before the September 23 deadline:

 Revise your policies and procedures and retrain your employees – Many of the changes to the Omnibus Rule will require revisions to written policies and procedures and the implementation of changes to actual practices.
 It is essential to become educated about how the Omnibus Rule will affect your organization so you can revise policies and procedures as necessary, and also retrain your workforce on these updates.